Perspective | The pregame national anthem — in all its roiling contradictions — still has something to offer

 Plus, there’s D.C.
 Washington before games at Nationals Park.
 Still get goose bumps.
 There’s no better prelude to “Play ball!”
 (No idea what I’m talking about?
 Find him on YouTube.)

 But there’s also plenty of reason to wonder if the anthem’s time as a mandatory precursor to athletic events has passed.
-For one, it’s clearly watered-down.
+For one, it’s clearly watered down.
 Hearing it so often — 162 times in a baseball season, half that in basketball or hockey — makes each version less special.
 At most ballparks and arenas, there’s a hot dog-buying, finding-my-seat murmur beneath the song.

 There’s also something silly about the ritual.
 When the Washington Capitals host the Philadelphia Flyers, they play only the “Star-Spangled Banner,” because, ostensibly, both teams are “American.”
 When, say, the Toronto Maple Leafs are in town, they add, “O Canada.”
 Either way, the players from Russia and Sweden and the Czech Republic — as well as the U.S. and Canada — take to the ice when the anthem(s) are over.
 Who are we honoring here?

 But in capitulating to the NBA’s wishes Wednesday, Cuban made some sense.
-He pointed out in a statement that he had always stood for the anthem at Mavs’ games, with his hand over his heart. :
+He pointed out in a statement that he had always stood for the anthem at Mavs games, with his hand over his heart.

 “But we also hear the voices of those who do not feel the anthem represents them,” he went on.
 “We feel they also need to be respected and heard, because they have not been heard.